ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

   * _weight_
     * The weighting associated with the interaction.
     * The likelihood of an infectious individual infecting the other is proportional to the weighting factor.
-    * More details regarding the use of the weighting factor can be found [here](#diseasesettingsjson).
+    * More details regarding the use of the weighting factor can be found [here](#diseasesettings).
   * _label_
     * The location of where the interaction occurs.
     * The label is not currently used in the current version of the Contact Tracing Model.

-An example of the contents of a _Contacts.csv_ file can be found in Figure 2.
+An example of the contents of a _Contacts Data_ file can be found in Figure 2.

 <img src="image2.png" alt="Contacts File" width="500">